 When a commercial driver operates a large tractor-trailer carelessly, the results are often tragic for others on the road.
-If you or someone close to you has been hurt in a New York crash, the diligent truck accident lawyers at The Cassisi Law Firm are ready to help you explore whether you should file a claim.
-John Cassisi has over three decades of experience representing victims of highway collisions in Queens, the Bronx, and Brooklyn, and throughout Nassau and Suffolk Counties.
-He can devise a strategy tailored to your specific case that will enhance your chances of securing compensation.Hold Negligent Truck Drivers and Companies Accountable
+If you or someone close to you has been hurt in a truck crash in New York, the diligent Queens truck accident lawyers at The Cassisi Law Firm are ready to help you explore whether you should file a claim.

 - Driver inattention, fatigue, or distraction